 More recently, Crosby earned his Principal Certification from Gonzaga University and served as the principal of Chelan School of Innovation, a choice high school affiliated with Big Picture Learning, and Associate Principal of Chelan High School.

-Crosby, his wife Andria, and their charismatic pug-shih tzu-poodle Oskar have lived in the Methow Valley for over four years.
+Crosby has lived in the Methow Valley since 2015.
 His interests outside of education include mountain biking, skiing of any kind, traveling, drinking coffee, and cooking.